platformsh/platformsh-docs/docs/src/domains/checklist.md

 {{<variable "IP" >}}            www.{{<variable "YOUR_DOMAIN" >}}
 {{<variable "IP" >}}            {{<variable "YOUR_DOMAIN" >}}
 </code></pre></div>

-Once the domain is live, don't forget to delete the entry you added.

 {{< /codetabs >}}

+Once the domain is live, don't forget to delete the entries you added.

 ## 3. Optional: Obtain a third-party TLS certificate